FarhanaUK/Portfolio/README.md

 ## APP WORKFLOW:

 The workflow of my portfolio is designed for a smooth and intuitive user experience.
-It includes navigation links to dedicated pages such as "About Me," "Skills," and "Projects," allowing users to easily explore each section in detail.
+It includes navigation links to dedicated pages such as "About," "Skills," and "Projects," allowing users to easily explore each page in detail.
 Additionally, visitors can download my Resume directly from the site.
-Each project listed on the "Projects" page features descriptions, and GitHub links, showcasing my work.
+As they scroll down, the Skills Marquee dynamically displays technical abilities, Each project listed on the "Projects" page features descriptions, and GitHub links, showcasing my work.
 The footer contains my contact information, including links to my LinkedIn, GitHub, and Email for easy communication.
 Hosted on Firebase, the site is fast, reliable, and fully responsive on both mobile and desktop devices.
 With built-in search functionality and error handling, users can quickly find what they’re looking for, ensuring a smooth navigation experience throughout.

 # STACK